crumpkl/hello-world/README.md

       -resend to Lauren and Jayson when updates are done -Portfolio passed review!
 Ready for resume/job applications!

-  Spent summer 2020 - now applying to various jobs
+  Summer 2020 - now ~ applying to various jobs

         -updating resumes/cover letters/LinkedIn etc.